4K4-ViP3R/ShellCode/README.md

 ## STEP 01 - Pre-processing

-Pre-processing is mandatory if you use C or C++ source code. because it helps to handle all '#' directives.
+Pre-processing is mandatory if you use C or C++ source code. because it helps to handle all '#' directives.<br/>
 Command:
 - cc -E -o yourScriptName.pp.c yourScriptName.c